The Great Commandment (song): Charts

+Certifications

 The Great Commandment 2.0

 In 2001, Camouflage re-recorded their debut single "The Great Commandment" and released it that year as a comeback attempt at their label's suggestion.
 Vocals were also re-recorded.
 The single was produced by London trio "Toy" and drums were provided by Christian Eigner, former tourmate of Depeche Mode.
 It reached number 85 on the charts.